 Putting this together with \Cref{ASCC Lagrangian Long} yields an even more concise Lagrangian.

 If one was solely interested in the ASCC energy, enforcing stationarity of $\hat{\Lambda}$ would be sufficient.
-However, if one instead desired any properties, one would ideally want stationarity of the Lagrangian with respect to every parameter.\cite{levchenkoAnalyticGradientsSpinconserving2005} Just as in the ground state theory, enforcing stationarity with respect to $\hat{T}$, which subsequently provides values for $\hat{\Lambda}$.
-Together, these allow one to zero out many of the terms produced from the chain rule when taking the derivative of the Lagrangian itself; all that one is left to consider lies in derivatives of $\hat{S}^\dagger$, the response of the molecular orbital coefficients from the reference of choice, and the response of the Hamiltonian itself.
-In this preliminary study, we restrict our excited states to those defined purely by a single configuration state function (CSF).
-As defined in previous works, this results in $\hat{S}^\dagger$ taking the form of
+However, if one instead desired any properties, one would ideally want stationarity of the Lagrangian with respect to every parameter.\cite{levchenkoAnalyticGradientsSpinconserving2005} Just as in the ground state theory, enforcing stationarity with respect to $\hat{T}$ also provides values for $\hat{\Lambda}$.\cite{salterAnalyticEnergyDerivatives1989} Thus, after these stationarity conditions are met, the remaining nonzero terms in the presence of a perturbation consists of the response of $\hat{S}^\dagger$, the response of the molecular orbital coefficients from the reference of choice, and the response of the Hamiltonian itself.
+In this preliminary study, we restrict our excited states to those defined purely by a single configuration state function (CSF); as defined in previous works, this results in $\hat{S}^\dagger$ taking the form of

 with $h$ and $p$ representing the ``hole" and ``particle" orbitals, respectively.
 The subspace that $\hat{S}^\dagger$ acts in will be referred to as the primary subspace, as this represents the orbitals where the electronic excitation primarily occurs.
 Conveniently, the coefficient of $\hat{S}^\dagger$ here is constant, implying that the term containing the response of $\hat{S}^\dagger$ in the 1-CSF case will be 0.
 We recognize that this definition leads to an ansatz that looks very similar to that of two determinant CC (TD-CC).
 However, ASCC and TD-CC differ in their nonlinear terms and perturbative completeness (discussed more in \Cref{Perturbative Analysis}) due to the additional similarity transformation from $\hat{S}^\dagger$, resulting in differing energies.\cite{balkovaCoupledclusterMethodOpenshell1992,balkovaTwodeterminantCoupledclusterMethod1993,javedAufbauSuppressedCoupled2026} Furthermore, ASCC is more generalizable than TD-CC, as it can describe excited states with more than 1 CSF and it can describe doubly excited states through only minor modifications of coefficients and initial guesses.\cite{javedAufbauSuppressedCoupled2026}